Extended polarized semiclassical model for quantum-dot cavity QED and its application to single-photon sources: Extended semi-classical model

-We now compare our model to experiments and investigate a neutral QD in a polarization non-degenerate cavity.
-The device consists of a micropillar cavity with an embedded self-assembled QD \cite{snijders_purification_2016}.
-In Fig.~\ref{Ch2-Fig2:False-color-plotsQD-1}(a), a false color plot of the measured transmission as a function of the relative laser detuning and the orientation of linearly polarized input laser is shown.
-By careful fitting of our model to the experimental data we obtain excellent agreement (see Fig.~\ref{Ch2-Fig2:False-color-plotsQD-1}(b)) using the following parameters: $\theta_{QD}=94^{\circ}\pm2^{\circ}$, cavity splitting $f_{V}-f_{H}=10\pm0.1$ GHz, QD fine-structure splitting $f_{Y}^{'}-f_{X}^{'}=2\pm0.1$ GHz, $\kappa=11.1\pm0.1$ GHz, $g=1.59\pm0.08$ GHz and $\gamma_{\perp}=0.32\pm0.15$ GHz ($\gamma^{*}$ set to zero).
-From this, we obtain for both transitions the cooperativity $C=0.7\pm0.5.$
+We now compare our model to experiments and exact numerical simulations of the quantum master equation using QuTiP \citep{johansson_qutip:_2012,johansson_qutip_2013}, for a neutral QD in a polarization non-degenerate cavity.
+The device consists of a micropillar cavity with an embedded self-assembled QD \citep{snijders_purification_2016}.
+In Fig.~\ref{Ch2-Fig2:False-color-plotsQD-1}, a false color plot of the measured transmission as a function of the relative laser detuning and the orientation of linearly polarized input laser is shown.
+By careful fitting of our model to the experimental data we obtain excellent agreement (see Fig.~\ref{Ch2-Fig2:False-color-plotsQD-1}) using the following parameters: $\theta_{QD}=94^{\circ}\pm2^{\circ}$, cavity splitting $f_{V}-f_{H}=10\pm0.1$ GHz, QD fine-structure splitting $f_{Y}^{'}-f_{X}^{'}=2\pm0.1$ GHz, $\kappa=11.1\pm0.1$ GHz, $g=1.59\pm0.08$ GHz and $\gamma_{\parallel}=0.32\pm0.15$ GHz ($\gamma^{*}$ set to zero).
+From this, we obtain for both transitions the cooperativity $C=1.42\pm0.5.$ Inserting these parameters in the quantum master equation for this system \citep{snijders_purification_2016} we again find excellent agreement (see Fig.~\ref{Ch2-Fig2:False-color-plotsQD-1}).
+In Appendix C we show that, for low mean photon number, the numerical results from the quantum master equation are equal to our extended semi-classical approach.